 Overall, the Samsung Odyssey G5 is okay.
 It performs well enough to satisfy most gamers thanks to its quick response time, high refresh rate, and variable refresh rate support.
 However, it can't display a wide color gamut and doesn't get very bright, resulting in a mediocre HDR experience.
 Its large screen and high resolution are great for productivity, but it has terrible ergonomics and sub-par viewing angles, making it hard to adjust the monitor to your ideal viewing position or share your work with others.

 The Samsung Odyssey G5 is mediocre for office use.
 It has a high resolution and a large screen with plenty of space for multitasking.
 It has good reflection handling, but it might not be able to overcome intense glare, especially if there's sunlight.
 Ergonomics are terrible because it only allows for tilt adjustment, and its VA panel's narrow viewing angles aren't ideal for sharing work with coworkers.
-Also, while the 32 inch variant provides more screen real estate, the pixel density might be too low for some.

 The Samsung Odyssey G5 is a good gaming monitor.
 It has a large screen and high resolution, great for playing atmospheric games like RPGs.
 Motion handling is good, as it has a high refresh rate and quick response time to make fast motion look clear and buttery smooth.
 Its input lag is exceptionally low, and it supports variable refresh rate technology to reduce screen tearing.
 Sadly, it has terrible ergonomics and sub-par viewing angles, so it isn't the best option for co-op gaming.